-First things first, we need to go through the pros and cons.
-Now, it’s important to remember that this is a Blue Apron family plan review.
-If you plan on ordering the two person menu, your view may differ.
-With that being said, let’s get into it!
+It’s important to remember that this is a Blue Apron family plan review.
+If you plan on ordering the two-person or four-person menu, your views on the meal service may differ.
+There are different (and in some cases better) options, you may have more leftovers, etc. With that being said, let’s get into it!

-As a mom, I love convenience whenever I can get it.
+As an introvert, I love convenience whenever I can get it.
 Blue Apron was delivered right to my doorstep, and everything was already measured and ready for me to use it when I was ready.
 Plus, I didn’t have to worry about my food overheating because it was packed with two ice packs to keep it nice and cool.
-I loved that I didn’t have to go out to be able to prepare meals for my family.
+I loved that I didn’t have to go out to be able to prepare healthy, delicious meals for me and the hubby.

 If you aren’t much of a cook, my Blue Apron family plan review may not be a big help for you.
 I love cooking, so the meals from Blue Apron were fairly easy to make for me.
 However, if you can easily burn water, you may need to order Blue Apron a few times before you get the hang of things.

-They do offer recipe cards, but mistakes can still happen, so keep that in mind.
+They do offer recipe cards, but mistakes can still happen.
 Overall, I think Blue Apron does a great job and showing you the process of making the meals they send you.

 Are you or your family meat eaters?
-Then you will love Blue Apron.
+Then you will love Blue Apron’s family plan.

-In our box we received recipes for Chipotle-Glazed Meatloaf with Crispy Potatoes, Moroccan Chicken with Prunes & Brown Rice, and Spicy Shrimp Coconut Curry with Green Cabbage & Rice.
+Our box included recipes for Chipotle-Glazed Meatloaf with Crispy Potatoes, Moroccan Chicken with Prunes & Brown Rice, and Spicy Shrimp Coconut Curry with Green Cabbage & Rice.
 All three dishes had different meats, so it was hard to get bored, like you get when you eat chicken three or four days in a row.

-Grabbing a fancy dinner sounds less appealing when you can get a fancy dinner delivered to your door.
+Grabbing a fancy dinner sounds less appealing when you can get a virtually the same thing delivered to your door.
 This is something my family, especially my husband, enjoyed.
 Not only did it get us all into the kitchen, but we were able to create what we felt were beautiful masterpieces.
 So if you are looking to have a special dinner with your family, the Blue Apron family plan could be a good choice.